By JENNIFER HORTON, The Wilson Post

 By KEN BECK

-Special to the Wilson Post
+Special to The Wilson Post

-By Dr. GEORGE ROBERTSON
+By GEORGE ROBERTSON, M.D.

 To the Editor: